 There’s a huge amount of information, which in itself, could, and should, be a stand-alone museum.

 THE APARTHEID MUSEUM PERMANENT EXHIBITIONS

-The 21 permanent exhibitions flow from one display into the next, although the layout is confusing, and unless you are very familiar with the historical background, the facts can be overwhelming to digest.
+Below are the 21 permanent exhibitions which flow from one display into the next.
+The layout is confusing, and unless you are very familiar with the historical background, the facts can be overwhelming to digest.

 There’s a huge amount to read and lots of videos to watch.